How To Run 100 Miles: Essential Training Guide + Training Plan

 Just as you need to practice your hydration, you need to practice your nutrition routine.

-Trial and error with food and sports supplements is the only way to figure out what works.
+Trial and error with food and sports supplements is the only way to determine what works.
 Calculate how much and how often you need to consume calories and carbohydrates according to your weight.
 You can use this equation to get a general idea of what you need:

 Weight in kilos = carbs per hour